 Why sell your ring after a divorce?
-As a professional diamond buyer, I’ve heard and seen it all.
-Most of all, I see women who want fresh beginnings, need help paying for their divorce or debt, or just don’t need any more items collecting dust in their jewelry box.
+As a professional diamond buyer, I’ve seen and heard it all.
+Most of time, I see women who want fresh beginnings, need help paying for their divorce or debt, or just don’t need any more items collecting dust in their jewelry

-It’s natural to want to get rid of your wedding or engagement ring after a marriage dissolves.
-But don’t be in a rush to sell it off to any old buyer.
-Be smart, and get the best deal for your ring.
+It’s natural to want to get rid of your wedding or engagement ring after a marriage dissolves, but don’t be in a rush to sell it off to any old buyer.
 To get top dollar for your wedding or engagement ring, follow these three steps.

-Before selling any piece of jewelry, your first step should always be to get it appraised by an independent third-party, i.e., someone other than who sold it to you.
-Take your ring to any certified jewelry appraiser to get a qualified appraisal.
-Better yet, we recommend taking your ring to several qualified appraisers to get an accurate assessment.
+Before selling any piece of jewelry, your first step should always be to get it appraised by an independent third party, i.e., someone other than who sold it to you.
+You can take your ring to any certified jewelry appraiser to get a qualified appraisal.
+Better yet, we recommend taking your ring to several appraisers to get an accurate assessment.
 This will give you a good idea of how much your ring is worth today, and how much it can sell for.

 Here’s what you’ll need to take to your appraisal: